-- (1) The Governor on the advice of the Executive Council may initiate forced sale or transfer proceedings of critical national infrastructure under the following circumstances- - (a) imminent threat to national communication security; - (b) systemic failure of network operator; - (c) persistent non-compliance with obligations imposed in terms of critical national infrastructure protocols; - (d) national emergency as detailed in section 5149; - (e) where the licensee enters into receivership, liquidation, takes any action for its voluntary winding-up or dissolution, or is the subject of any order that is made by a competent court or tribunal for its compulsory winding-up or dissolution; - (f) operational failure of the owner. - (2) The Governor on the advice of the Executive Council shall initiate the forced sale or transfer process by- - (a) issuing a formal notice of a potential forced sale or transfer, - (b) providing detailed justification for the intervention, and - (c) specifying the critical national infrastructure that will be subject to sale or transfer. - (3) The Governor on the advice of the Executive Council will appoint an independent valuation panel to provide a valuation of the critical national infrastructure based on- - (a) current market value, - (b) replacement cost, - (c) remaining economic utility, - (d) recent investments in similar infrastructure, and - (e) depreciation and technological obsolescence.
+- (1) The Governor on the advice of the Executive Council may initiate forced sale or transfer proceedings of critical national infrastructure under the following circumstances- - (a) imminent threat to national communication security; - (b) systemic failure of network operator; - (c) persistent non-compliance with obligations imposed in terms of critical national infrastructure protocols; - (d) national emergency as detailed in section 51; - (e) where the licensee enters into receivership, liquidation, takes any action for its voluntary winding-up or dissolution, or is the subject of any order that is made by a competent court or tribunal for its compulsory winding-up or dissolution; - (f) operational failure of the owner. - (2) The Governor on the advice of the Executive Council shall initiate the forced sale or transfer process by- - (a) issuing a formal notice of a potential forced sale or transfer, - (b) providing detailed justification for the intervention, - (c) specifying the critical national infrastructure that will be subject to sale or transfer, and - (d) outlining the process and timeline to be followed. - (3) The Governor on the advice of the Executive Council will appoint an independent valuation panel to provide a valuation of the critical national infrastructure based on- - (a) current market value, - (b) replacement cost, - (c) remaining economic utility, - (d) recent investments in similar infrastructure, and - (e) depreciation and technological obsolescence. - (4) The transferee shall pay the licensee fair compensation determined under subsection(3) within six months of the date of sale or transfer of the critical national infrastructure.